wcarmon/docs/golang/context.md

     1. Invoking the [CancelFunc](https://pkg.go.dev/context#CancelFunc) is the **only** way to manually cancel a context
     1. Context can be cancelled **at-most-once**
     1. `context.WithDeadline(...)` can return a `ctx` with an **EARLIER** deadline (when parent expires earlier)
+    1. Don't pass around the `cancel` func, keep it local

 ## Purpose 2
 1. Context is for "small" request-scoped data